moshe-connectio/car-template-demo/PROJECT.md

 ### 5. Webhook API (`src/app/api/webhooks/vehicles`)
 - ✓ POST endpoint for creating vehicles
 - ✓ POST endpoint for updating vehicles
+- ✓ POST endpoint for upserting vehicles (create or update by CRM ID)
+- ✓ `crmid` field to prevent duplicates from external systems
+- ✓ Smart logic: checks if crmid exists, updates if yes, creates if no
 - ✓ Full validation and error handling
 - ✓ Comprehensive API documentation in `WEBHOOK_DOCS.md`
 - ✓ Examples for cURL, JavaScript, and Python